AACBT National Workshop Tour – Melbourne: The Art of CBT (Basten 2 May 18)

 - the creative use of individually tailored and insightful case formulations; and

-- working at ‘every level’ of cognition, from meta-cognition, though automatic thoughts, hidden assumptions and rules to schemas.
+- working at ‘every level’ of cognition, from meta-cognition, through automatic thoughts, hidden assumptions and rules to schemas.

 There will be opportunities for experiential learning and practice.